 The thought of seaweed might bring up memories of alien green sea plants littering the beach you recently visited.
 Or you might happily reflect on your tasty sushi meal last night.
 Whatever it brings up for you, seaweed is a nutritional powerhouse and the tradition of eating it is as old as culture itself.
 There are even some anthropological theories that sea vegetables helped us become the humans we are today.

-You might have dipped a toe into the array of seaweed-eating possibilities and are curious to learn more about seaweed salad in particular.
+You might know all about the array of seaweed-eating possibilities and are curious to learn more about seaweed and seaweed salad in particular.
 We’re here to help you navigate the mixed messages you’ve heard about eating seaweed and offer a few recipes to try.
 Let’s dive right in!

 Is Seaweed Salad Healthy?

-Seaweed is an incredible superfood, full of a range of nutrients often in high amounts (especially when compared with other plants).
+Seaweed is a large algae that grows in the sea or on rocks below the high tide mark but its also an incredible superfood, full of a range of nutrients often in high amounts (especially when compared with other plants).
 The short answer to this question is, yes, seaweed salad is healthy.
 But just how healthy, you might wonder.
 Let’s break it down so you know exactly what your body is getting when you sit down to a tasty seaweed salad.
+For starters 1 cup of wakame raw seaweed only contains 36 calories, and 0.5g of fat. it also contains only0.5g of natural sugars 7.3g of carbohydrates.

 Nutrition and Health Benefits